MaMpf-HD/mampf/README.md

 - 👩‍🏫 Students can sign up for tutorials and form teams themselves.
 Tutors are then able to manage the groups and upload corrected homework assignments for their students.
 - 🗨 A **comment system** allows students to ask questions about the material in the context of the specific video/script or in a general forum.
 Lecturers will get a notification when a new comment is posted (of course adjustable).
 Students may choose their own alias name when posting comments in order to stay anonymous.

 This is just a brief overview of the feature set.
-You may think of MaMpf as a mix of _Moodle_, _Khan Academy_ and _YouTube_ tailored to the needs of the mathematical sciences and a university context.
+You may think of MaMpf as a mix of _Moodle_, _Khan Academy_ and _YouTube_.
+But it's more than that as features are tailored to the needs of the mathematical sciences and a university context.
+Start exploring MaMpf [here](https://mampf.mathi.uni-heidelberg.de/).

 ## 📷 Screenshots